GENE GUIDE

 If seizures happen, consult a neurologist.
 There are many types of seizures, and not all types are easy to spot.
 To learn more, you can refer to resources such as the Epilepsy Foundation’s website: epilepsy.com/learn/types-seizures.

-This section includes a summary of information from two published articles describing symptoms in four people.
-To learn more about the articles, see the Sources and references section of this guide.
+This section includes a summary of information from major published articles.
+It highlights how many people have different symptoms.
+To learn more about the articles, see the Sources and References section of this guide.

 Behavior